averysmalldog/json2lp/README.md

 ## How To Use This
 1. Run `make build` to build the binary for your system
-2. Supply a JSON output of an Influx query (e.g. something like `influx -host 192.168.86.32 -database tesla -format json -execute "select * from utilities" > utilities-backup-2022-01-24.json`) This is a somewhat tricky step because this particular incantation require InfluxDB 1.x (1.9.6 works fine)
+2. Supply a JSON output of an Influx query (e.g. something like `influx -host 192.168.86.32 -database tesla -format json -execute "select * from utilities" > utilities-backup-2022-01-24.json`) This is a somewhat tricky step because this particular incantation requires InfluxDB 1.x (1.9.6 works fine)
 3. Modify `definitions.json` to set rules for the columns in the output of your query.
 The keys should match the column names from the output, and the values are what you set.
 Your options are `timestamp` (only one column is allowed!), `tag`, `field`, or `ignore`.
 4. Supply an IP address for your Influx server by exporting it as an env var (e.g. `export INFLUX_IP="192.168.1.23"`)
 5. Run the executable: